2 November 1994

 What does someone do to make our time together unforgettable?

-And I do not mean any pre-planning going out for the day, which is by definition a disconnect from what feels good in the moment itself.
+And I do not mean any planning going out for the day, which is not as good as deciding in the moment itself.

 Don’t piss in your own drink.